 TIAA Bank isn’t itself a nonprofit, but it’s a for-profit subsidiary of the Teachers Insurance and Annuity Association of America-College Retirement Equities Fund (TIAA, formerly known as TIAA-CREF), a nonprofit founded by Andrew Carnegie in 1918 to provide teacher pensions.
 In 2017, TIAA bought the Jacksonville, Florida-based Everbank and soon rebranded it as TIAA Bank.
 Since then, TIAA Bank has shouldered the philanthropic mission of its parent company, donating almost 9 million dollars to charities like Habitat for Humanity and United Way.
 While this doesn't have a direct impact on your banking experience, it’s nice to bank with a company that’s committed to community giving.

 High minimum deposit

-Unfortunately, TIAA Bank does require one of the highest minimum deposits to open an account — $5,000 as of July 2019.
-That’s twice as much as Discover, and some banks like Ally, Capital One, and Synchrony don’t require a minimum deposit at all.
-Then again, as of July 2019, TIAA Bank’s money market rate on balances below $10,000 is only 1.10%; if you’re working with less cash than that, there are better options anyway, like Discover.
+Unfortunately, TIAA Bank does require one of the highest minimum deposits to open an account — $500 as of October 2019.
+Some banks like Ally and Synchrony don’t require a minimum deposit at all.
+Then again, as of October 2019, TIAA Bank’s money market rate on balances below $10,000 is only 1.00%; if you’re working with less cash than that, there are better options anyway, like Discover.

 Highest Potential Rate - BMO Harris